ICanBoogie/Prototype/README.md

 ## Getting an array representation of an object

 An array representation of an `Object` instance can be obtained using the `to_array()` method.
-Only public and private properties with corresponding getters and setters are exported, but one can implement the method to export additionnal properties.
+Only public and façade properties are exported.

 ```php
 <?php